 Wieners sold in buns / rolls (as opposed to on their own, or in slices of bread)

-- 1889 – FRANKFURTERS ON STREET STANDS.
+1889 – FRANKFURTERS ON STREET STANDS.
 The fascinating and ferruginous frankfurter has enlarged its sphere of pernicious activity this Winter and may now be daily seen exposed for sale along the busy thoroughfares away down town.
-Snugly tucked in an oblate spheroidal [Ed: round but flattened] roll, with its rich brown breast showing against the crisp yellow crust, it can be bought for from 1 to 5 cents, according to the location of the stand, the greeness of the vendor, or the number of pennies actually possessed by the intending purchaser.
+Snugly tucked in an oblate spheroidal [Ed: round but flattened] roll, with its rich brown breast showing against the crisp yellow crust, it can be bought for from 1 to 5 cents, according to the location of the stand, the greenness of the vendor, or the number of pennies actually possessed by the intending purchaser.

-- The Italian contingent that was successively deprived of its monkey and hand organ is responsible for the influx of sausage stands, and it hopes, by treating the frankfurter tenderly, and keeping out of the clutches of the Society or the Prevention of Cruelty to Animals, to earn enough American coin to repay it for the loss Imposed by the recent decision of the unmusical Board of Aldermen.
+The Italian contingent that was successively deprived of its monkey and hand organ is responsible for the influx of sausage stands, and it hopes, by treating the frankfurter tenderly, and keeping out of the clutches of the Society or the Prevention of Cruelty to Animals, to earn enough American coin to repay it for the loss imposed by the recent decision of the unmusical Board of Aldermen.

-- The tempting and filling brown-skinned delicacies may be procured either fried, baked, or broiled, and they are cooked to order before the eyes of the reckless customers.” — The New York Times.
+The tempting and filling brown-skinned delicacies may be procured either fried, baked, or broiled, and they are cooked to order before the eyes of the reckless customers.” — The New York Times.
 New York.
 6 December 1889.
 Page 8.

 1904 – “Friday evening the Epworth League will have a Wienerwurst roast at Riverside park.
 There will be a bonfire and hot buttered buns, roast apples and coffee will be served.
 One bun and two wieners will be sold at ten cents, two roasted apples for five cents, a cup of coffee for five cents.” — The Daily Review.
 Decatur, Illinois.
 17 October 1904.
 Page 3.

 Wiener associated with a bun.
 Note, it’s referred to as a “sandwich” in the first piece:

 1911 – PITTSBURG WOMEN TO SERVE PENNY LUNCHES: The Pittsburg Council of Jewish Women has started a penny luncheon scheme for school children in that city.
 The plan will be worked at a school in the poorest part of Pittsburg.
 For 1 cent a child can have a warm meat sandwich or a Wienerwurst sandwich made of a bun.
 In addition there will be mashed and baked potatoes.
 More elaborate meals will be served for from 2 to 4 cents. ” — The Post-Standard.
 Syracuse, New York.
 7 January 1911.
 Page 19.

 “Chaperoned by Mrs. J. E. Heath, party of twenty boys and girls, inclining Mrs. Heath’s Loyal Soldier class of the Christian Church Sunday school, had a hay-ride to Puddingstone canyon on Thursday evening.
 When they arrived at their destination the boys built a fire and a feast of roasted weinerwurst and buns proved very appetizing.” — Local Events column.
 Covina Argus.
 Covina, California.
 8 April 1911.
 Page 5.

 Literature & Lore

 “While living in Santa Barbara, the couple [Ed: Caroline & Ken Bates] were invited to a dinner cooked by celebrity chef Julia Child, who had a home there.
 “There were six of us, and she did everything,” says Ken.
 “She would come out of the kitchen with this big tray with all the dishes on it.”
 He also recalls how Child sat under the umbrellas at Costco in Santa Barbara, devouring the discount store’s hot dogs.
 “She was so very unphony,” says Caroline.” — Henry, Bonnie.
 Critic for now-gone Gourmet magazine savors the memories.
 Tuscson, Arizona: Arizona Daily Star.
 Monday, 28 December 2009.

-Aka Hotdogs (all one word.)
+Aka hotdogs (all one word.)

 Doran, James.
 Spitzer serves up hot dog fine and with relish.
 London: The Times.
 24 November 2004.

 Goodman, Walter.
-Much Maligned but Still the Champ: Hot Dogs.
+Much Maligned but Still the Champ: hot dogs.
 New York Times.
 29 June 1999.